AdisKljajic/Chest-X-Ray-With-Deep-Learning/README.md

 ![](assets/predictions.png)

 # Environment and dependencies
-In order to run the model, I used an environment with tensorflow 1.15.0 and Keras 2.1.6.
-Model weights are provided in the repo.

-# Results
-I used a pre-trained model which performance can be evaluated using the ROC curve shown at the bottom.
-The best results are achieved for Cardiomegaly (0.9 AUC), Edema (0.86) and Mass (0.82).
-Ideally we want to be significantly closer to 1.
-You can check out below the performance from the ChexNeXt paper and their model as well as radiologists on this dataset.

 Looking at unseen X-Rays, the model correctly predicts the predominant pathology, generating a somehow accurate diagnotic, highlighting the key region underlying its predictions.
 In addition to the main diagnostic (highest prediction), the model also predicts secondary issues similarly to what a radiologist would comment as part of his analysis.
 This can be either false positive from noise captured in the X-rays or cumulated pathologies.